parthe/batch_newton_method/README.md

 # Batch Newton Method

-We solve an optimization problem over matrix variables such that the objective function is separable with respect to the rows of the matrix variable
+We solve an optimization problem over matrix variables such that the objective function is twice differentiable, and separable with respect to the rows of the matrix variable

 As an application, we use this batch newton method for computing the generalized proximal operator